ctbarna/npmap.js/README.md

 ## Credits

-Heavily, cough, inspired by [MapBox.js](https://github.com/mapbox/mapbox.js).
+Heavily, cough cough, inspired by [MapBox.js](https://github.com/mapbox/mapbox.js).
 And, of course, built on the great [Leaflet](https://github.com/Leaflet/Leaflet) library.
 Standing on the shoulders of giants.